visualia/visualia/docs/components/v-svg.md

 #### Download

-`<v-svg>` can react to the `"download"` global event that allow to download the SVG contents as a file.
+`<v-svg>` can react to the `"download"` global event that allows downloading the SVG contents as a file.

-As there might be many SVGs on a page, you need to identify the SVG with `id` attribute and pass it to the emitted event.
+As there might be many SVGs on a page, you need to identify the SVG with the `id` attribute and pass it to the emitted event.
 The `id` parameter is also the filename of the downloaded SVG file.

 ```md{1,7}
 <v-svg id="test" width="200" height="200" padding="10" centered>